senesis/CAMMAC/doc/source/data_dic.rst

 Building a data versions dictionnary
 ------------------------------------

-CAMMAC includes a notebook for helping with that step, :download:`data_selection </../html_nb/data_selection.html>` in directory select_data_versions; it has to be launched once before invoking any computation script or notebook, and this should be redone when available datasets do change (this is actualy mandatory if some dataset is withdrawn.
-Helper script :download:`$CAMMAC/jobs/select_data.sh
-</../../jobs/select_data.sh>` can be used
+CAMMAC includes a notebook for helping with buiding a data versions dictionnary, :download:`data_selection
+</../html_nb/data_selection.html>` in directory select_data_versions;
+it has to be launched once before invoking any computation script or notebook, and this should be redone when available datasets do change (this is actually mandatory if some dataset is withdrawn,e xcempt using notebook's parameter ``exclude_models`` ).
+Helper script :download:`$CAMMAC/jobs/select_data.sh </../../jobs/select_data.sh>` can be used

 This notebook is further described in :ref:`the section for data related notebooks <data_related_notebooks>`